 The other side of our plan was increasing our revenue.
 While this won’t have the same dollar-for-time impact on our path to FI, this was also part of our plan because of the limitless potential.

 While we can only decrease our expenses so much, there are theoretically no limits on how much money we can make.

-Our goal two years ago was to find a way to increase our income by $20,000 per year in the next two years.
+Our goal four years ago was to find a way to increase our income by $20,000 per year in the first two years.
 If we were able to accomplish that, here’s what it would do to our timeline to financial independence.

 While it may look like the FI Target and Updated FI Target decreased from the previous scenario, this is not the case.
 The dollar amounts represented with each of these lines stayed the same.

 The yellow bars, representing our wealth accumulation, grow at a faster pace.
 This is intuitive.
 The more money you earn and can save, the faster you can build wealth.

 There were three primary ways we planned to increase our income on our journey to financial independence: